ProjectLadon/MOOS-pBBBLue/README.md

 ## [IMU](http://www.strawsondesign.com/#!manual-imu)
 The IMU has two modes -- Random and DMP.

 In Random mode, the accelerometer, gyroscopes, magnetometer, and temperature can all be read at any time.
 Additionally, the pBBBlue process calculates the tilt-compensated compass heading of the X axis in random mode.
-Optionally, the *compassFilter* property may be used to add a low pass filter to this value -- the numbers correspond to the cutoff frequency.

 In DMP mode, the sensor fusion algorithms in the IMU run at a fixed rate (set by *dmpSampleRate*) and generate both a normalized quaternion output and a set of Tait-Bryan (Euler) angles.
 The heading (yaw) axis of the Tait-Bryan output converges to the raw compass heading on a time constant set by *dmpCompassTimeConstant*.
 Minimum value is 0.1.